es-ude/ElasticNodeMiddleware/README.md

 Using multiboot means that we select one configuration and provide the address of the next configuration to the internal configuration access port (ICAP) interface of the FPGA.

 The reconfigure multiboot avr library again contains an reconfigure_multiboot_avr interface and for this an internal interface.
-You again should only use the public functions in the "normal" interface.
 The functions are:

 - for initialising the reconfiguration:\